MrMarciaOng/Web-Crawler-Puppeteer/README.md

 # Web-Crawler-Puppeteer
-Example of login web crawler with download file function [Puppeteer as of now doesn't support download file]
+Example of login web crawler with download file function

+[Puppeteer as of now doesn't support download file but there's a work around]

 #Run program